Mathcamp 2025 Staff

 • Mark Krusemeyer has recently retired from his position as a Professor of Mathematics at Carleton College.
 His mathematical interests include algebra, combinatorics, number theory, and problem solving.
 His non-mathematical interests include recorder playing, hiking/scrambling, duplicate bridge, and table tennis.
 He has been a faculty member at Mathcamp since 1997.

 • Maya Saran is a descriptive set theorist by training, and has been the Program Manger at Mathcamp since December 2023.
-She's excited about being at her first Mathcamp this summer!
+She's excited about being at her second Mathcamp this summer!

 • Susan Durst has been working for Mathcamp since 2008, and enjoys teaching classes in abstract algebra and mathematical logic.
 She received her PhD from Rutgers in 2013, and is currently a math faculty member at Proof School in San Francisco.
 Her nonmathematical interests include west coast swing dancing and choral music.